 Emergers may well be the easiest type of food source for a trout or other fish to catch as they remain trapped in the surface film, often for extended periods of time.
 As such, when duns and emergers are both on or in the water, an opportunistic trout will often opt for the easiest meal.
 Emergers are one of the most effective types of fly patterns, and are underutilized by many anglers.
 Following are a few thoughts on why you should be fishing emergers, when and where.

 An Emerger First

-Every dun that emergered through the film to ride high on the surface and which countless anglers will try to imitate with their catskill, parachute or comparadun patterns first spent time as an emerger.
-More importantly, that insect typically spends a great deal more time in the stages of emergence that would be imitated by an emerger pattern than it does in those that would be better mimicked by a high-floating dun imitation.
+Every dun that emergered through the film to ride high on the surface—and which countless anglers try to imitate with their Catskill, parachute or comparadun patterns—first spent time as an emerger.
+More importantly, that insect typically spends a great deal more time in the stages its lifecycle that are more accurately imitated by an emerger pattern than a high-floating dun imitation.
 There's a reason that the Parachute Adams is one of the most popular "dry" flies of all time: it more accurately represents a mayfly nearing the end stages of emergence than it does your typical high-floating dun with hardened wings.
-You know, the one which is typically spotted on the surface by anglers, sending them scurrying through their fly boxes looking for the best match.
+You know, the ones which are typically spotted on the surface by anglers, sending us scrambling to our fly boxes in search of the best match.